AlienCyberCoat/VR-Drums-Ultimate-Streamer/readme.txt

 Gamepad
 Kick Bass (Button 2/3) South/East [XBOX, A,B][PS X,O]
-Kick Hi-hat (Button 4/5) North/West
+Kick Hi-hat (Button 4/5) North/West [XBOX, X, Y][PS
-[XBOX, X, Y][PSSquare, Triangle]
+Square, Triangle]

 Mouse
 Kick Bass (Left click)
 Kick Hi-hat (Right click)

-░░░░░EDIT MODE░░░░░░░░░░░░░░░░░░░
+░░░░░EDIT MODE░░░░░░░░░░░░░░░░░░░░░░░░░░░░░░░░░░░░░░░░░░

 Entering EDIT MODE will allow you to move the position of your drums.

 Enter EDIT MODE (Left primary button)
 Grab Drum (Right grip trigger)

-░░░░░Moving a Drum░░░░░░░░░░░░░░░░
+░░░░░Moving a Drum░░░░░░░░░░░░░░░░░░░░░░░░░░░░░░░░░░░░░░

 To move a drum location press (Left primary button) to enter EDIT MODE.
 Grab the orange cube of the drum you want to move with your right hand and pull the (Right grip trigger) to set the new location.
 Wait for the orange cube to resize and lock the drum into place.
 The drum is now locked in place.
 Tap (Left primary button) to exit EDIT MODE.

-░░░░░Change an Instrument░░░░░░░░░░
+░░░░░Change an Instrument░░░░░░░░░░░░░░░░░░░░░░░░░░░░░░░

 To change a drum press the (Left primary button) to enter EDIT MODE.
 Hold your left hand over the blue cube of the drum you wish to change.
 The drums menu will appear.
 Choose your drum from the selection with your right hand laser pointer.
 Remove your left hand from blue cube to exit the drums menu.
 Press the (Left primary button) again to leave EDIT MODE.

-░░░░░Streaming░░░░░░░░░░░░░░░░░░░
+░░░░░Streaming░░░░░░░░░░░░░░░░░░░░░░░░░░░░░░░░░░░░░░░░░░

 To capture with OBS, right click the source and make sure the capture method is set to Windows 10 (1903 and up).

-░░░░░Display░░░░░░░░░░░░░░░░░░░░░
+░░░░░Display░░░░░░░░░░░░░░░░░░░░░░░░░░░░░░░░░░░░░░░░░░░░

 VRDUS will launch fullscreen.
 To minimize VRDUS into a desktop window press Alt + Enter.

-░░░░░MIDI░░░░░░░░░░░░░░░░░░░░░░░
+░░░░░MIDI░░░░░░░░░░░░░░░░░░░░░░░░░░░░░░░░░░░░░░░░░░░░░░░

 To have VR Drums Ultimate Streamer communicate to a MIDI controller.
 Launch the MidiBridge.exe located in the games root installation folder.

 Once loaded MidiBridge.exe will scan Windows for any connected MIDI devices.
 Once your external or internal MIDI synthesizer has been recognized, it will now communicate between VRDUS and your MIDI synthesizer.

-Detail MIDI information listed below.
+Detail MIDI information is listed below.

 MIDI Detail
 snare ch1 Note#48